-Any amounts paid or incurred after 1985 for land clearing are not eligible for expensing.
-Such costs must be added to the land's basis.
-Routine brush clearing for land already farmed will not be affected.
+Amounts paid after 1985 for land clearing are not eligible for expensing and must be added to the land's basis (except routine brush clearing for land already farmed).

 Dispositions of Converted Wetlands or Highly Erodible Croplands

 Any gain on the disposition of converted wetlands or highly erodible cropland is treated as ordinary income rather than capital gain.
 Any loss on such dispositions is treated as long-term capital loss.
 The definitions of "converted wetlands" and "highly erodible cropland" are contained in the Food Security Act of 1985.
 The provision applies to land converted to farming after March 1, 1986.